morinted/ottawapython_plover_talk/README.md

 Hesky Fisher, who works as an engineer at Google, took over.
 Hesky made a big push in adding steno machine protocol support, vastly improving the cross platform functionality, and much more in his time as lead developer.
 He was super productive and still hangs around as a wiseman among the open steno community.

 Once people started to notice Hesky's absence, there was a clear need for a new developer.
-I'm no MIT graduate, heck I'm not even a uOttawa graduate yet, but just this past summer I found myself taking on the torch of Plover's lead dev.
+I'm no MIT graduate, heck I'm not even a uOttawa graduate yet, but last summer I found myself taking on the torch of Plover's lead dev.

 Now, Plover is at a pretty great place that fills in a huge gap that existed just 6 years ago: